 They’re stylish, durable, and lightweight thanks to their high-quality aircraft aluminium finish.
 At the same time, they won’t break the bank like our upgrade choice from Reverse Logic.

-The clear advantage of the Reverse Logic jack pads are their retractable self-adjusting magnet, whick is industry leading in design, however at a price tag which is twice that of the CZ Industries’ aluminium adapters, it is left for those who simply want the best at any cost.
+The clear advantage of the Reverse Logic jack pads are their retractable self-adjusting magnet, which is industry-leading in design, however, at a price tag that is twice that of the CZ Industries’ aluminium adapters, it is left for those who simply want the best at any cost.

 The Best value award goes to the Dewhel set of aluminium jack pads which come in multiple colour options and undercut our top pick in terms of price, but fail to provide some nifty perks that the winner does (silicone o-ring, carrying case, different size availability).

 Finally, both the Basenor and CZ Industries UHMW jack adapters are among the most affordable options on the market, yet they don’t sacrifice much in terms of quality.
 The latter of the two would be our other budget choice as it offers a similar design as the winner, albeit with a lower-quality finish.